Factors that cause fluid retention and prevent you from losing weight

 Sometimes it is accompanied by symptoms related to other body systems:

-- Decrease in body hair, especially in areas of swelling.
+- Decreased body hair, especially in areas of swelling.

 - Discomfort or pain in the part affected by the swelling.